hrbrmstr/webr-experiments/README.md

 Small demo that uses D3 to build a list from R object output — <https://rud.is/webr-d3-demo/>

+`pkgs.html`

+Plot `mtcars` with Vega-Lite.

+The file is named badly (it no longer relies on any R pkgs) but it's too late to change it now

+Just showing how to pass data to Vega from R. Chosen b/c Vega is super lightweight and the Vega specs are dope.

 `plot.html`

 Observable Plot demo — <https://rud.is/webr-d3-demo/plot.html>